Ahmed-Ishiba/WRO2025-pythons-team/README.md

   -  Obstacle Avoidance
   -  Parking
 1. Wall Tracking:
-   For wall tracking I calculated wall area diffrence that camera sees and wall diffrence measured from ultrasonic sensors then used sensor fusion to get accurate data that    I then passed to a PID controller to center the robot all processed on the raspberry pi 5.
+   For wall tracking I calculated wall area difference that camera sees and wall difference measured from ultrasonic sensors then used sensor fusion to get accurate data that    I then passed to a PID controller to center the robot all processed on the raspberry pi 5.

 2. Obstacle Avoidance:
     For obstacle avoidance we used a custom trained yolov8 AI model with 500+ pictures to make sure that the robot detects the traffic signs regardless of environment.